“Follow your arrow.”

 - Live your truth.

 It may not be popular or Pinteresting, but it’s true.
-Your thoughts about yourself and the world around you aren’t always true.
-And while we are on the subject, your heart is lying to you, too.
+Your thoughts about yourself and the world around can’t always be trusted.
+While we are on the subject, your heart is lying to you too.
+“The heart is deceitful above all things, and desperately sick; who can understand it?”
+(Jer.
+17:9).

 A Trustworthy Voice